OpenEPaperLink/OpenEPaperLink/PCB/README.md

 ### Parts ###
 * 1x ESP32-S3 DevkitC1
+  Please note that this board expects 'bootleg' or aftermarket DevkitC1 boards, pinspacing between the rows is 25.4mm.
+The Espressif branded DevkitC1 apparently uses a smaller pin spacing.
+This can made to work by bending some pins, but it's not pretty per se.
+I got my board from [this seller](https://www.ebay.com/itm/255671518333).
+Not an endorsement or anything like that.
+More info [here](https://github.com/jjwbruijn/OpenEPaperLink/issues/25)
 * 2x SMD 2x5 male IDC header
 * 1x 90 degree angle 1.27mm 2x5 male IDC header
 * 2x AO3401 P-channel MOSFET